 (4) No act or omission of a person acting in the place of the chairperson under this section is to be questioned on the ground that the occasion for acting had not arisen or had ceased.

-[Section 9D inserted by No. 73 of 2006 s.
+[Section 9D inserted: No. 73 of 2006 s.
 11.]

 9E.
 Removal or resignation